Jeremiah 49

 Jeremiah 49 is the forty-ninth chapter of the Book of Jeremiah in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains prophecies attributed to the prophet Jeremiah, and is one of the Books of the Prophets.
 This chapter is part of a series of "oracles against foreign nations", consisting of chapters 46 to 51.
 In particular, chapters 46-49 focus on Judah's neighbors.

-This chapter contains the poetic oracles against Ammon, Edom, Damascus, Kedar, Hazor, and Elam.
+This chapter contains the poetic oracles against Ammon, Edom, Damascus, Kedar, Hazo, and Elam.

 Text

 The original text was written in Hebrew.
 This chapter is divided into 39 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
 Some fragments containing parts of this chapter were found among the Dead Sea Scrolls, i.e., 2QJer (2Q13; 1st century CE), with extant verses 10.

 There is also a translation into Koine Greek known as the Septuagint (with a different chapter and verse numbering), made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).